 NOTE 3: INVENTORY - HELD FOR RESALE

 The Authority acquired a parcel of land valued at \$11,384 in Steelton Borough for the purpose of development and re-sale.
-As of year-end there had not been any construction costs incurred on the property.
+As of year-end, there had been no construction costs incurred on the property.